iotaledger/iota/docs/content/references/iota-identity/wasm.md

 <a name="new_JptCredentialValidationOptions_new"></a>

 ### new JptCredentialValidationOptions([opts])
-Creates a new default istance.
+Creates a new default instance.

 | Param | Type |